Calvagone/campsis/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a new submission.
+Package was archived on CRAN on 2023-04-01 as check problems were not corrected in time.
+* Package RxODE (removed from CRAN) has been removed from the suggested packages and replaced by rxode2.